How to write a business plan for an airplane leasing company?

 This approach ensures that the appropriate amount of resources is allocated to these activities, aligning with the sales and growth objectives outlined in your business plan.

-The staffing and equipment needs of an airplanes leasing company
+The staffing and equipment needs of an airplane leasing company

-As you embark on starting or expanding your airplanes leasing company, having a clear plan for recruitment and capital expenditures (investment in equipment and real estate) is essential for ensuring your business's success.
+As you embark on starting or expanding your airplane leasing company, having a clear plan for recruitment and capital expenditures (investment in equipment and real estate) is essential for ensuring your business's success.